 Literacy Workstream Aim

 To develop collaborative learning approaches which build staff capacity to deliver high quality literacy learning experiences for all.

 - Directly support practitioners to develop their knowledge, understanding and application of research informed pedagogy which is proven to improve outcomes for children and young people.

-* Develop face to face and digital collaboration between practitioners within and across local authorities and health boards to promote leadership at all levels.
+- Develop face to face and digital collaboration between practitioners within and across local authorities to promote leadership at all levels.

-*Support reflection on learners’ performance which results on continuous improvement – raising attainment and closing poverty related attainment gaps.
+- Support reflection on learners’ performance which results in continuous improvement – raising attainment and closing poverty related attainment gaps.